csscuwa/constitution/README.md

   - Update of this readme to reflect changes.
 - 1.0.9.3
   - Reformatted the updates section of the readme.
+- 1.0.9.4
+  - Fixed typos and capatilisation errors.

 # Contributing